How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

 \textbf{Costs.} Public defender offices and individual attorneys often lack the resources to experiment with or purchase commercial systems.
 P5 explained that all expenses must pass through county approval, a process that is both slow and uncertain: ``\textit{It’s expensive.
 I work for a public agency so every kind of new technology needs to be properly tested out and vetted, and the funding has to be approved.
 So it’s a little bit tricky that way.}'' The financial challenge is more acute for private attorneys who take on public defense cases without institutional backing.
 As P2 shared, ``\textit{I don’t have a Westlaw subscription just because I can’t afford it, and I’m not part of an office.
 The only legal database I have access to is the free one that comes with the Washington State Bar, and that’s Fastcase.}'' For these attorneys, even basic legal research requires navigating resource limitations, making AI services inaccessible.
-P14 explained that public defenders ``\textit{scrounge for investigation on [their] own budget},'' which falls far short of purchasing the automated synopses of body-worn camera footage that prosecutors have access to.
+P14 explained that public defenders ``\textit{scrounge for investigation on [their] own budget}''.

 \textbf{Office norms and policies.} For public defenders employed by government offices, AI use is governed by institutional policies.
-Some offices approved enterprise-level systems only (``\textit{our offices said, stay away from it outside of Lexus or Westlaw}.''
+Some offices approve enterprise-level systems only (``\textit{our offices said, stay away from it outside of Lexis or Westlaw}.''
 (P1)), whereas in others no formal rules exist, and attorneys are guided only by broad cautionary advice.
-Private attorneys who take on public defense cases part-time are not bound by office policies and therefore have greater freedom to experiment with AI.
+Private attorneys who take on public defense cases part-time are not bound by office policies and have greater freedom.